Elements-Agency/benjaminjyoung/content/artwork/watermelon-slice/index.md

 alt: This watercolor artwork by Ben Young is a simple yet detailed depiction of a single slice of watermelon with a bright red flesh, black seeds, and a green rind, set against a plain background.
 author: Benjamin J. Young

+progress: Drawn and painted wet with water and a brush, using watercolor pencils on cold press watercolor paper.
+It was a quick study that took just a few hours one evening.
+To test my new watercolor pencil set.

 featured: false
 ratio: square